biowpn/bioweapon/_posts/2025-10-18-generate-combinations.md

 > The problem with this (next_combination) interface is that it can get expensive to find the next iteration.

 > It is simply that the number of comparisons that need to be done to find out which swaps need to be done gets outrageously expensive.
 The number of swaps actually performed in both algorithms is approximately the same.
 At N == 100 for_each_combination is running about 14 times faster than next_combination.
 And that discrepancy only grows as the number of combinations increases.

+On an interesting note, I found `rotate_discontinuous` in Howard's implementation, which does exactly the same thing as my `rotate_disjoint`!

 I haven not benchmarked my version against N2639's `next_combination` or `for_each_combination`, but it may be interesting to find out whether my **binary search + gapped rotate** approach saves some comparisons.